asrawaheed028/OSSD-Project/README.md

 **Mini Game Hub** is a desktop application built using Python’s Tkinter library, featuring two engaging mini-games.
 Developed collaboratively by three teams as part of the **Open Source Software Development (OSSD)** course, the project demonstrates practical skills in GUI programming, GitHub-based collaboration, and backend integration with SQLite for score storage.

----

 ## 🚀 Feature Summary

-- 🎯 **Game 1: Color Match** – A reaction-based game where players match the name of a color with the displayed font color under time pressure.
+- ❌⭕**Game 1: Tic Tac Toe** – A turn-based strategy game where two players (X and O) take turns marking spaces in a 3×3 grid.
+The first player to align three marks in a row, column, or diagonal wins.
-- 🧩 **Game 2: Number Puzzle** – A logic-based game that requires players to arrange scrambled numbers in ascending order.
+- 🧩 **Game 2: Memory Matching Game** – A concentration game where players flip over two tiles at a time, trying to find matching pairs.
+The game tracks moves and displays a win message when all pairs are matched.
+- ✊✋✌️ **Game 3: Rock Paper Scissors** – A classic hand-sign battle game where the player chooses Rock, Paper, or Scissors against a randomly selected computer move.
+The winner is decided based on traditional         rules and displayed after each round.
 - 🕹️ **Main Hub Interface** – Central screen with options to launch each game, view credits, and exit.
 - 💾 **Score Tracking** – Persistent storage using SQLite for storing and retrieving scores.
 - 📦 **Modular Code** – Organized structure for each game and backend logic.